 I assembled the box above as a gift for a little friend.
 Because I wanted it to have a girly theme, I included foam flower stickers, paper flowers, pretty washi tape, sparkly foam letters, and of course….googly eyes.

 I made some blank books to add, then place in some markers, a pair of scissors, and a glue stick.

 I found some small sheets of colored card stock that fit perfectly in the box.
 You can add any kind of paper.
 Small sheets of tissue paper could be a fun addition.
 Don’t limit children to the small paper and books that fit inside the box.
 It’s a good idea to provide plenty of larger paper as well.

-In another art box I added dot stickers, yarn, brads, feathers, puff balls, pipe cleaners, washi tape, markers, a bottle of glue, a pair of scissors, a hole punch.
+In another art box, I added dot stickers, yarn, brads, feathers, puffballs, pipe cleaners, washi tape, markers, a bottle of glue, a pair of scissors, and a hole punch.
 Give children an art box and some paper and just let them experiment and get creative.
-You might be surprised what they do with the materials.
+You might be surprised by what they do with the materials.

 Assemble a few boxes and place them in a maker space or in an art center.
 Whether you use art boxes in your home or in your classroom, I think that your kids will have blast with them.
 I hope that you have as much fun gathering supplies as I did.